Klipper3d/klipper/docs/Load_Cell.md

 The filtering code uses the excellent [SciPy](https://scipy.org/) library to compute the filter coefficients based on the values your enter into the config.

-Pre-compiled SciPi builds are available for Python 3 on 32 bit Raspberry Pi systems.
+Pre-compiled SciPy builds are available for Python 3 on 32 bit Raspberry Pi systems.
 32 bit + Python 3 is strongly recommended because it will streamline your installation experience.
 It does work with Python 2 but installation can take 30+ minutes and require installing additional tools.